Oxymetaphoric/milestone_project_4/README.md

 #### Librarian :

-Full access to read, write and destroy records within the system, limited access to create new staff members.
+Full access to read, write and destroy records within the system, limited access to adminsitrative function such as creating new staff members.

 #### Staff:

-Access to stock information with limited create and write permissions.
+Read access to all system information with limited create and write permissions and no admin access.
 Frontline staff would not be expected to, for example, create CatalogueItems, as these would be created on purchase of items and involved other systems outside the purview of this project.

 ---

-## :world_map: Strategy

----

-### Project Goals
+## Project Goals

 #### User Goals: